healygi/shop/README.md

 - I had implemented a 'workout' image/logo on the homepage but changed this before submission as it did not look good or go with the flow on a mobile device.
 Users are more likely to be looking at this site via mobiles so I removed this.
 I did keep it in my Facebook Business Page as I thought it looked good and more professional and did not disturb the flow.

 # Phase One
 - I created multiple mock-ups of my site homepage as this is the most important page for the user as it is where they will make the decision to shop or not.
 I made sure it was minimalistic and had an easy flow.
-My site changed multiple times due to responsive issues, thus before submission I changed the design again so that it would display well on all screens.
-In hindsight, I would have my first design done on a mobile so that I wouldnt not have to worry about responsive issues.
+My site changed multiple times due to responsiveness issues, thus before submission I changed the design again so that it would display well on all screens.
+In hindsight, I would have created my first design on a mobile so that I would not have to worry about responsive issues.
 This caused a lot of problems at the end of my project.

 ![Design-Mockup](/media/design_mockup.jpg)

 - This is my first design.
-I liked the detail and idea of implementing a clickable list of items on the homepage.
+I followed the boiler plate CI Boutique Ado, modifying it to suit my store.
+I added my logo and shop name to the left, with a search bar to filter through products in the center and my basket icon set to the right hand corner.
+I added a 'workout' image to reflect the idea behind the site which is - to get active and exercise!
+I also thought having a staple image would make my site recognizable, from a marketing view point to have this flow would be userful and marketable.
+I liked the idea of implementing a clickable list of items on the homepage.
 I thought this would be eye-catching and tempt the user to navigate to the products page.
-At I also added a large selection of navigation items as at this point my scope was much larger.
+I also added a large selection of navigation items in the header of my website as at this point my scope was much larger.
+I added social media links within the footer so the user can naviagte more freely to GymGeeks different social media pages.

 # Phase Two

-- My second design involved the removal of the list as this did not respond well on mobile devices and due to time constraints I. I also got rid of some of my nav items as I felt there was too much and it could be reduced down to just 4 tabs to accomdate all my items.
+- My second design involved the removal of the list as this did not respond well on mobile devices and could not be fixed due to time constraints and scope.
+I also got rid of some of my nav items as I felt there was too much and it could be reduced down to just 4 tabs to accomdate all my items.
+I believed having 4 well working tabs was better than having 8 half-working tabs.

 ![Design-Mockup2](/media/design_mockup2.jpg)

 # Phase Three

-- My third design involved the removal of the list as this did not respond well on mobile devices and I did not have time to make this work during my project process.
-I also got rid of some of my nav items as I felt there was too much and it could be reduced down to just 4 tabs to accomdate all my items.
+- My third design involved the removal of the workout image as I did not like how it looked on mobile devices and I did not have time to play around with a new design for mobile.
+I took a 'one-size' fits all approach to the remainder of my design, taking a minimalist approach so the user would not be overwhelmed and easily navigate through this e-commerce site.

 ![Design-Mockup3](/media/design_mockup3.jpg)